Flooring fitters in Sutton — carpet, LVT, laminate and engineered wood supply and fit across SM1–SM3 postcodes

 Consistent Metroland-south suspended timber in planned inter-war development

 North Cheam — Stonecot Hill, Ewell Road, Northey Avenue SM3 — and the Nonsuch estate were developed in the 1930s as part of the suburban expansion along the route of the London to Epsom road.
-Semi-detached houses built to a consistent standard: deal boards 100–125mm wide, joists at 400mm centres, ground floor 300mm above ground level.
-The Nonsuch estate in particular was built in a planned campaign to a uniform design brief, which means subfloor quality across the estate is unusually consistent — similar to the Southfields Edwardian estate in its predictability.
-Board condition is generally above average for 1930s stock.
+Semi-detached houses built to a consistent standard: deal boards 100–125mm wide, joists at 400mm centres.
+The Nonsuch estate in particular was built in a planned campaign to a uniform design brief, which means subfloor quality across the estate is unusually consistent — similar to other planned inter-war suburban estates in its predictability.
+Board condition is generally above average for 1930s stock in this area.
 Kitchen extensions create the standard concrete zone; we survey, price and manage both zones as standard.

 Sutton town centre · Victorian terraces